 The GLCC Component of our Campuses Abroad

-In order to ensure the highest level of language acquisition, students registered for language class levels 1010, 1020, 2030 and 2040 on the Paris, Rome, or Seville campus are required to participate in weekly 30-minute practice and conversation sessions in small groups, under the guidance of a tutor.
+In order to ensure the highest level of language acquisition, students registered for language class levels 1010, 1020, 2030 and 2040 on the Paris, Limerick or Seville locations, or Rome Campus are required to participate in weekly 30-minute practice and conversation sessions in small groups, under the guidance of a tutor.
 Students enrolled in a 1000-level course are required to partake in 1 hour of practice each week.
 In addition to the language practice requirement, tutors may engage students in optional cultural activities (paid for by the students), fostering a local learning community.
 These sessions are meant to mirror the language resources offered by the Global Language and Culture Center (GLCC) on the Queens campus.